So, what is the difference between a glass kiln and a ceramic kiln?

 In both glass and ceramic kilns, when you’re processing your work, the evenness of heat is a major factor.

-This means that the positioning of the elements is especially important.
+This means that the positioning of the kiln elements is especially important.
 Glass kilns generally have elements at the top of the kiln, while ceramic kilns have the elements on the sides.

-The main reason glass kilns have their elements at the top of the kiln is because of the nature of most glass projects.
+The main reason glass kilns have their elements at the top of the kiln is because of the nature of most glass fusing projects.
 They involve heating a project that is substantially flat.
 If you think about it, most projects involve firing pieces of glass that are flat, such as fusing together pieces or heating a piece until it softens and slumps or drapes over a former.
 Because we want to heat the piece evenly, right across the surface, the best place for the elements is then at the top of the kiln directly over the piece.

 With ceramics, the requirement is much the same.
 You want the pieces to be heated as evenly as possible.
 But ceramics are quite different, in that they are more 3D in nature.
 And often they are stacked in several layers in a kiln for efficiency.
-So, to achieve even heating of these layers you need the elements to be in the sides of the kiln.
+So, to achieve even heating of these layers you need the elements to be on the sides of the kiln.

 Of course, like most things, there are exceptions to this.
 Some glass kilns have elements on the side, some ceramic kilns have elements at the top.